Lal Pul (Red Bridge), Lucknow

 Open kiosks hang over the rails at pier points.
 The bridge road leads directly to the monument Bara Imambara, a spiritual center, and tourist attraction.
 "Tanu Weds Manu," an Indian Hindi-language romantic comedy, used the bridge as one of its scenic locales.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Lucknow.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Lal Pul (Red Bridge) on Map